 Naturopathic Medical Perspective and Approaches on Treating Parkinson’s disease

-Although curative drugs can be taken to relieve, stabilize a patient’s mood and improve their motor system, there are various natural approaches that can help patients with this disease.
-They include:
+Although curative drugs can be taken to relieve or stabilize a patient’s mood and improve their motor system, there are various natural approaches that can help patients with this disease.

-Exercise is paramount in delaying and reversing the gradual decline in the motor functioning, coordination, gait speed and balance in an individual.
-Exercise also helps to improve non-motor related functions like sleep and mood disorders thus improving one’s quality of life.
+Exercise is paramount in delaying and reversing the gradual decline in motor functioning, coordination, gait speed, and balance in an individual.
+Exercise also helps to improve non-motor-related functions, like sleep and mood, thus improving one’s quality of life.
 Studies have shown that other forms of exercise such as aerobic exercises are neuroprotective and can help slow down the development of Parkinson’s disease.
-It fights off depression and anxiety to maintain and improve health balance.
+It fights off depression and anxiety to maintain and improve health.

 Studies have shown that acupuncture can help relieve the symptoms of the disease.
-It generates the neural response in brain sections such as thalamus and putamen that are affected by inflammation.
-The approach has been used for many years to treat insomnia, anxiety, pain and stiffness.
+It generates the neural response in brain sections such as the thalamus and putamen that are affected by inflammation.
+The approach has been used for years to treat insomnia, anxiety, pain, and stiffness.
 It also slows the rate of cell death and mitigates dopaminergic damages in the substantia niagra.